A Riemann-Roch formula for singular reductions by circle actions: Background and setup

 In what follows, we will mainly be interested in the case where $G=S^1$ is the circle group, which we realize as the subgroup of complex numbers of modulus $1$, inducing an identification

 in such a way that $X\in\g$ exponentiates to $e^{2\pi i x}\in S^1\subset\C$.
 This induces in turn an identification $\g^*\simeq\R$ of the dual of the Lie algebra with $\R$ and of the Lebesgue measure on the interval $[0,1]$ with the normalized Haar measure on $S^1$.
-Under this identification, the moment map $\J:M\to\g^*$ corresponds to a function $\J\in\Cinft(M,\R)$ which we still call moment map, and such that for any $X\in\g$ with image $x\in\R$ by \eqref{identfla}, we have
+Under this identification, Definition \ref{OmG} becomes